FarkostInteractive/VerdantPage/Documentation/QuickStart.md

 ![Screenshot showing the hierarchy view "Create" dropdown.
 Verdant > Deflection Affector is selected](Media_GettingStarted/VerdantDeflectionAffectorCreateDropdown.png "VerdantDeflectionAffector creation")

 Then, you can create a [Deflection Affector](ComponentReference/Affectors/VerdantDeflectionAffector.html), which will push away the vegetation around it.
 We’ll use a shortcut by right clicking in the hierarchy, then going to the Verdant subsection.
 Many common objects can be created quickly here, including Deflection Affectors.
-As always you can customize the shape by selecting a different mesh.Drag the new object onto the ground and notice how the grass bends around it.
+As always you can customize the shape by selecting a different mesh.
+Drag the new object onto the ground and notice how the grass bends around it.

 ![Screenshot showing a VerdantObject with grass on it.
 There is a deflection affector in the shape of a sphere on it pushing the grass away.](Media_GettingStarted/VerdantDeflectionAffectorOnVerdantObject.png "VerdantDeflectionAffector in action")